 Brain Scans, Part 2

-He describes one of his patients, a boy from Atlanta, who had been diagnosed with ADD.
+He describes one of his patients, a boy from Atlanta, who had been diagnosed with ADHD.
 "When he was put on stimulants, he picked his skin and was frightened at bedtime."
 SPECT showed a pattern of over- rather than underactivity, Dr. Amen says.
 "He had a hot, not a cold, brain.
 It wasn't appropriate for stimulants.
 I put him on a handful of supplements, including fish oil, to calm his brain rather than stimulate it, and he did much better."

 Michael Uszler, M.D, a nuclear medicine specialist who heads a clinic in Santa Monica, California, occasionally performs SPECT scans on children referred to him by pediatricians and family physicians.
 He agrees that SPECT cannot be used to make a final diagnosis, but that it adds to the picture presented by examination and other tests.